 - Optional alternative: You could also try the Magic Circle for a tight & closed center.

-- Into that circle you just created, continue to work 12 dc stitches (12)
+- Into this circle you just created, ch 2, then continue to work 11 dc stitches into the circle (12)

-- Skip a stitch and place 3 sc in each ch st all the way back up to the worm's head.
-(You will find that the body of your worm will start to curl up naturally as you progress with your work.)
+Note: You will find that the body of your worm will start to curl up naturally as you progress with your work.

 - Once you've reached the top of your worm (nearest to its head), sl st into the same stitch from where you started your chain.

-- Fasten off and weave in ends.
+- Leaving a 4" tail, cut your yarn, fasten off and weave in ends.
 If your center circle is not tight enough, then sew it closed with your tapestry/darning needle as you're weaving in your yarn tail.

 - If you’d like to learn how to make a French Knot, watch this tutorial here.